 Specimens and the crucial documentation that resides along-side them; telling us where, when, how and who collected them, become a reference for identification, comparison and education.
 Museums in the 21st century are places of activity, interaction and discovery.
 Installations help visitors to see patterns in nature, evolution and encourage evidence and object based learning.

 Our collections have been used for decades as undergraduate teaching resources.
 Our Museum houses important research specimens that have been collected during specific projects in New England, throughout Australia, and some overseas.
-We use real specimens, including butterflies, skeletons, taxidermied animals and models to engage school students through our UNE Discovery Bus initiative.
+We use real specimens, including butterflies, skeletons, taxidermied animals and models to engage school students through our UNE Discovery Voyager and Natural History Museum activities.

 Museums are the ultimate reflection of our cultural traditions and value system.
 Why was that particular object acquired?
 Why is it significant?
 What story does it tell?
 Museums and art galleries are repositories of what we value or historically valued as a society, and they act as safe houses for those cultural traditions.
 The collections held are like time capsules that represent intellectual movements, philosophies and ways of thinking in the era they were made.